 To me, WoW’s world is the best example that I have experienced of an ICT that can be used as an effective teaching platform.
 I say this because the game really encouraged you to form bonds with other players and cooperate in order to succeed.
 Learning to use tools like this to help me teach is something I’m really looking forward to and I hope to be able to successfully incorporate them to my classes in the future.

 The world is larger than it looks.

+Dear David,

+This is a fantastic bitácora 0.
+I really enjoyed reading it.
+Hope you gain a lot from this!!!

+4.5/5.0

+Harold